mieweb/docs/content/functions/encounters/encounter-section.md

 ![](../encounter-section.assets/47d04da09b81e900355c348ad6649b75.png)

 **Self Pay/Commercial Pay:** The **Self Pay** and **Commercial Pay** buttons are only viewable for clients who have a billing interface installed that supports sending of payor information.
-These buttons display if an *Employer Organization* has been created for *Self Pay* and/or for *Commercial Pay*.
+These buttons display if an *Employer Organization* chart has been created for *Self Pay* and/or for *Commercial Pay*.
 These are typically configured for clients at the time the interface is installed.

 ![](../encounter-section.assets/87619c7638438672c73169908666b4b5.png)